MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Experimental Results

-We also compare our proposed models to the state-of-the-art tool HotSpot~\cite{skadron_temperatureAware} for all the system sizes and workload configurations.
-Since HotSpot was originally designed for 2D chips, we utilize an extension that adds 3D modeling capabilities~\cite{meng2012optimizing} to model both 2.5D and 3D integrated systems.
-Geometry and material parameters are set to be identical to our reference FEM model.
-Since HotSpot does not support thermal conductivity variations in x-y-z directions, we use the average conductivity for anisotropic material layers (ex.
-C4 bump layer) in the chiplet package.
-HotSpot also lacks the support for varying grid sizes across different layers.
-Therefore, we maintain a uniform grid size matching our chiplet layer.
+We compare our proposed thermal RC and DSS models against the state-of-the-art analytical thermal modeling tools HotSpot~\cite{skadron_temperatureAware}, 3D-ICE~\cite{3D_ICE_3_1}, and PACT~\cite{pact} for all system sizes and workload configurations.
+Since HotSpot was originally designed for 2D chips, we utilize an extension that incorporates 3D modeling capabilities~\cite{meng2012optimizing} to support both 2.5D and 3D integrated systems.
+Identical geometry and material parameters are set across all tools, aligning them with our reference FEM model.
+None of these tools support thermal conductivity variations along the x, y, and z directions.
+Consequently, for anisotropic material layers (e.g., the C4 bump layer) in the chiplet package, we use an averaged thermal conductivity to approximate this configuration.
+Additionally, HotSpot and PACT do not allow non-uniform grid sizes across different horizontal layers, so a uniform grid size matching our chiplet layer is used.
+We configure the non-uniform grid in 3D-ICE~\cite{3D_ICE_3_1} to be consistent with our thermal RC model, ensuring the same number of thermal nodes for each system.
+Additionally, PACT provides flexibility in solver selection by supporting various SPICE solvers from Xyce~\cite{hutchinson2002xyce}.
+For consistency, we use the TRAP solver, as given in~\cite{pact}.
+PACT also enables parallel execution, which we leverage by running all simulations with eight cores on an Intel 10700k CPU.